-- 21. Rent -- Equipment: Include expense of all equipment and vehicles leased or rented from an unrelated party. - 22.
-Other: Show any other ownership expenses and attach a separate schedule detailing these expenses.
-Amortization of goodwill is not an allowable cost on the cost report. - 23.
-Total Ownership: Sum of lines 17 through 22. - 24.
-Grand Total: Sum of lines 16 and 23.
+- 20. Rent -- Equipment: Include expense of all equipment and vehicles leased or rented from an unrelated party. - 21.
+Other: Show any other ownership expenses and attach a separate schedule detailing the expenses included on this line.
+Amortization of goodwill is not an allowable cost on the cost report. - 22.
+Total Ownership: Sum of lines 16 through 21. - 23.
+Grand Total: Sum of lines 15 and 22.

 Non-Allowable Expenses - Several types of expenses are not allowable.
-Thus, be sure to adjust out the following expenses in column 5 of Schedule IV: Any expense not directly related to SLF resident care; cost of care, meals, laundry, etc. for non-SLF residents; alcoholic beverages; bad debts; clothing; contributions; covenant not-to-compete; depreciation in excess of straight line, depreciation on non-care assets and excess depreciation on asset lives which are shorter than allowed by these instructions; dental expenses; collection fees; entertainment; fines and penalties; funeral expenses; fund raising expense; goodwill; non-care related interest expense, interest on transfers within an agency, interest on funds borrowed to fund negative equity and interest on late payments such as income taxes; investment expenses; income taxes and personal property replacement tax; lobbying expenses; overdraft charges, owner or key-man life insurance; personal expenses for the owner; principal payments on the mortgage; personal goods and supplies sold to residents; political action committee (PAC) dues; retainer fees; taxes for which exemptions are available to the provider; tobacco; trust fees and vending machine expenses.
-In addition, interest and investment income from non-restricted assets must be offset against interest expense on Schedule IV, line 18.
+Thus, be sure to adjust out the following expenses in column 5 of Schedule IV: Any expense not directly related to patient care; cost of care, meals, laundry, etc. for non-patients; alcoholic beverages; bad debts; clothing; contributions; covenant not-to-compete; depreciation in excess of straight line, depreciation on non-care assets and excess depreciation on asset lives which are shorter than allowed by these instructions; dental expenses; trust fees; collection fees; entertainment; fines and penalties; funeral expenses; fund raising and public relations expense; goodwill; non-care related interest expense, interest on transfers within an agency, interest on funds borrowed to fund negative equity and interest on late payments such as income taxes; investment expenses; income taxes and personal property replacement tax; lobbying expenses; overdraft charges, owner or key-man life insurance; personal expenses for the owner; principal payments on the mortgage; personal goods and supplies sold to patients; political action committee (PAC) dues; retainer fees; taxes for which exemptions are available to the provider; tobacco; trust fees and vending machine expenses.
+In addition, interest and investment income from non-restricted assets must be offset against interest expense on Schedule IV, line 17.